Criando uma identidade de marca e como criar sua própria marca

 • Apropriado

 Muitas pessoas acham que o logotipo é a parte mais importante da criação de uma identidade de marca.
 (Basta pensar nos arcos dourados do McDonald's; é o logotipo mais reconhecido do mundo, desempenhando um papel fundamental em sua imagem de marca desde a década de 1940!)
-Um logotipo é importante, mas é apenas uma peça do quebra-cabeça.
+Um logotipo é important, but it is only a piece of the overall package.

-Here’s some inspo on on how to create the perfect logo for you with plenty of cool examples.
+Here’s some inspiration on how to create the perfect logo for you with plenty of great examples.

-Typography may seem like a simple component of the overall brand identity, but it can be tricky to find just the right font to fit your brand and convey what you want to convey.
+Typography may seem like a simple component of the overall brand identity, but it can be tricky to find just the right font to fit your brand and convey your story.

 Every font has its own personality, even to the untrained eye.
-There are many great fonts out there to choose from, but there are also lots of bad ones (we’re looking at you, Comic Sans!).
-Some things to keep in mind:
+With such a wide variety to choose from, there’s some things to keep in mind:

 • Stick to two to three font families for a cohesive look: one for your display font, and one or two for the body.

-• Make sure it’s easily readable—sans-serif fonts (like Helvetica) are generally used online while serif fonts (such as Times New Roman) are used in print and in books.
-Above all, good typography helps to provides the best user experience possible.
+• Make sure it’s easily readable—Above all, good typography provides the best user experience possible.

 • You can’t go wrong with a more timeless look.
-Occasionally, certain fonts start trending in pop culture, like Taylor Swift’s gothic Reputation script.
+Occasionally, certain fonts start trending in pop culture.
 If you want your brand identity to have a longer lifespan than one album cycle, avoid trendy typefaces and stick to classic, clean, and timeless fonts.

-Remember: when it comes to brand development, well-chosen and consistent typography is a big part of cohesive communication across all platforms—and that’s a big part of nailing your brand recognition.
+Lembre-se: When it comes to brand development, well-chosen and consistent typography is a big part of cohesive communication and brand recognition.

 Pick Your Color Palette

 You’re starting to get the picture now, right?
 (Pun admittedly intended.)
-Visual elements are key in conveying meaning and emotion.
-And, of course, color is a big part of this.
-We all know that green is a natural, fresh, color that represents growth (Whole Foods, Animal Planet), while red conveys urgency, passion, and excitement (Target, Coca-Cola).
+Visual elements are key in conveying meaning and emotion, and color is a weighty element in this formula.
+Green is a natural, fresh, color that represents growth, while red conveys urgency, passion, and excitement.
 The colors you choose for your branding should reflect your brand’s purpose and intent.

 Narrow in on:

-• What values or attributes you want to represent?
+• What values or attributes do you want to represent?
 Which shades best reflect your personality or company?
-If your niche is, say, whimsical newborn photography, soft pastel colors representing youth and serenity would be more fitting than a wild fuschia or sober olive to brand yourself effectively.
+If your niche is, say, gentle newborn photography, soft pastel colors representing youth and serenity would be more fitting than a wild fuschia or somber olive.

 • What colors are generally associated with your genre of work?
 For example, food and finance are often associated with green hues.

 • What combination is aesthetically pleasing and complementary?
-You don’t want too much contrast (yellow and purple!) or not enough contrast (mauve and lilac, ugh).
+When expressing your succinct image-story, what is too much contrast, and what is not enough?

 Esses unique, memorable color palettes can inspire you and help you make some headway your own.